 A report in June 2015 approved amending the charging mechanism for Post-16 Home to School Transport costs so that all students were required to make the same financial contribution, regardless of whether they were using the local bus network or a contracted vehicle.
 As a result, the parental contribution for September 2015 was set at £370 per eligible child to correspond with the top-up fee charged by Newport Transport for an annual season ticket.
-A similar report in June 2016 and again in June 2017 agreed to maintain these costs for the 16/17 and 17/18 academic year.
+Similar reports in June 2016, June 2017 and June 2018 agreed to maintain these costs for the 16/17, 17/18 and 18/19 academic year.